TopMarksDevelopment/Expression-Builder/README.md

 If you find yourself needing the same operation but with different terms you can save repeating lines thanks to list matching.
 Just pass an array of the type and it will query all those terms - on one line!

-Lets say we want to find a "Bright Blue Bicycle"!
+Let's say we want to find a "Bright Blue Bicycle"!
 Simple, split the term and filter by it.

 ```CSharp
 var filter = new Filter<Products>();